ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/mouth.md

 #### 5. Pose Locators
 Almost all ctrls come with lots of poseLocators that are used to define the ctrl behaviors even more.
 In *funnel* and *lipPress*
 (mouth_ctrl.tz) they are even used to define the whole pose.
 And all the pose locators are easily found by just selecting the ctrls, and in the outliner press **f**.
-You'll always see the the currently activated one as shown and the others are invisible:
+You'll always see the currently activated one as shown and the others are invisible:
 ![Alt text](../images/mouth_poseLocators.jpg)

+As you move around those locators, it's recommended to turn off the **lipPush** on all top ctrls - **lipsTop\*_ctrl**!
+The next time you build it, it remembers the offset, and incorporates those into the lipPush setup.

 !!! tip
     There's a lot of poseLocators in the *BASEMouthCtrls()* function, even for each detail ctrls.
 If you end up using them a lot, it's worth checking out the options under the